CynthiaGodoy/Portfolio/README.md

-# Bootstrap: Portfolio
+# 02 Advanced CSS: Portfolio

 ## Project Description

-Apply flex-box, media queries, and CSS variables in a deployed portfolio page that will eventually link to other deployed projects.
+Apply bootstrap, media queries, and CSS variables in a deployed portfolio page that will eventually link to other deployed projects.

 ## Main Objective